- Are you curious about the unique ecology and ethnobotany of our Islands?

-Check out the MINA website for mandatory activities.
+Check out the MINA website and Fact Sheet for mandatory activities.

 To fulfill the hour and topic requirements for this service-learning program, you should participate in all mandatory activities and use the remaining hours to either work individually or in small groups at an approved site (examples: Heeia or Waikalua fishponds, or ohana-style poi production) You can also participate in optional activities that fit your schedule and interests.

 - Attend a pre-scheduled training for a signature on your Chaminade Connection Form.